Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 In the capital, Mayor Muriel E. Bowser (D) has stressed that the timing of school staff vaccinations will not be linked to reopening.

 Nonetheless, the city is apparently hoping vaccinations will build goodwill among the city’s teachers ahead of the return to classrooms.
-On Friday, D.C. released 3,900 appointments for teachers and support staff who are slated to work in-person when schools partially reopen on Feb.
-1. By the following Monday morning, 65 percent of these slots were filled.
+On Friday, D.C. released 3,900 appointments for teachers and support staff who are slated to work in-person when schools partially reopen Feb.
+1. By the following Monday morning, 65 percent of those slots were filled.

 But Elizabeth Davis, president of the Washington Teachers’ Union, said that opening schools safely requires more than vaccines.
 It’s also about health metrics and safety measures in schools.